Content from Why Python Packages?

 Objectives

-• To understand how to structure your project to be able to package it well.
+• To understand how to structure a project effectively in order to package it successfully.

-• Understand the importance of init.py and where to place it.
+• To recognise the importance of the __init__.py file and know where to place it.

-• Giving unique but understandable names to our packages.
+• To assign unique yet meaningful names to packages.

 Introduction

-It is important to structure your project properly and include the necessary files, while giving unique yet understandable package names.
+It is essential to structure your project correctly, include the necessary files, and provide packages with names that are both unique and understandable.

-Packages are a way to organize modules in a Python project.
-A project can contain several modules, and grouping them into packages helps keep the code organized and maintainable.
+Packages are used to organise modules within a Python project.
+As projects often consist of several modules, grouping them into packages helps to keep the codebase structured, maintainable, and easy to navigate.

-Every package should have a special file called init.py in its folder.
-The presence of this file signals to Python that the folder is a package, allowing it to be imported later in your code.
+Each package must contain a special file named __init__.py.
+The presence of this file indicates to Python that the folder is a package, thereby allowing it to be imported into your code.

 Project Structure